Did you know all 1976 pennies are worth more than face value?

 The year 1976 was when the United States celebrated its bicentennial, or 200th birthday.

-The United States Mint took part in the nationwide festivities by issuing Bicentennial coins — which have special designs on the quarter, half dollar, and dollar.
 While some proposals called for a Bicentennial 1976 penny, none came to be.
 But that doesn’t mean 1976 pennies aren’t worth collecting.
 Quite the contrary!

 Nowadays, a typical penny dated before 1982 (the year the U.S. Mint switched to a cheaper copper-coated zinc format for pennies) contains about 2 cents’ worth of copper.

-1976 No Mintmark Penny Value
+1976 Penny Value (No Mintmark)

 Baseline values for all 1976 Lincoln cents is about 2 cents.

-Because more and more collectors are becoming aware of the inherent value of 1976 pennies — and while it’s currently illegal to melt United States one-cent coins, they’re still being traded on a speculative basis.
+Because more and more collectors are becoming aware of the inherent value of 1976 pennies.
+And while it’s currently illegal to melt United States one-cent coins, they’re still being traded on a speculative basis.

 1976-D Penny Value